Nordstrom/bigdata-profiler/README.md

 ## Run Instructions

+All one has to do is execute a python script `papermill_notebook_runner.py`.
+This script takes in the following arguments in order:

+* Path to the notebook to be run.
+* Path to the output notebook.
+* JSON configuration that will drive the notebook.

 ```bash
 python papermill_notebook_runner.py data-validator.ipynb output/data-validator.ipynb '{"dataFormat":"json","inputDataLocation":"s3a://bucket/prefix/generated.json","appName":"cust-profile-data-validation","schemaRepoUrl":"http://schemarepohostaddress","scheRepoSubjectName":"cust-profile","schemaVersionId":"0","customQ1":"select CAST(count(_id) - count(distinct _id) as Long) as diff from dataset","customQ1ResultThreshold":0,"customQ1Operator":"=","customQ2":"select CAST(length(phone) as Long) from dataset","customQ2ResultThreshold":17,"customQ2Operator":"=","customQ3":"select CAST(count(distinct gender) as Long) from dataset","customQ3ResultThreshold":3,"customQ3Operator":"<="}'
 ```